Why the Afghan army folded to the Taliban | DW | 17.08.2021

 Many Afghans saw the 2020 US-Taliban deal in Doha , put together by the administration of former US President Donald Trump, as a signal that Washington was no longer interested in Afghanistan, which in turn demoralized the Afghan forces.

-However, in April 2021, Biden doubled down on Trump's plan of an unconditional withdrawal of all US troops from Afghanistan, and the US' NATO allies followed suit.
+In April 2021, Biden doubled down on Trump's plan of an unconditional withdrawal of all US troops from Afghanistan, and the US's NATO allies followed suit.

 According to a report by the US Council on Foreign Relations, the Afghan military has been "unable to provide vital supplies such as food and ammunition to outposts scattered around the country."